cloudback/docs/content/custom-storages/wasabi.md

 ## About Wasabi

-Wasabi Storage Service is an object storage service with full S3 API support.
+[Wasabi](https://wasabi.com/) is a public cloud object storage service that is 1/5th the price of Amazon S3 and faster than the competition with no fees for egress or API requests.
+Wasabi provides 11 x 9s of data durability, high system availability, and support for immutable storage buckets.
+Wasabi is fully compatible with the Amazon S3 API with support for hundreds of S3-compatible storage applications and has been certified for compliance with enterprise security and privacy standards.

 ## Set up Wasabi as a custom storage